DevilHimSelf666/RitaBot/README.md

 https://discordapp.com/oauth2/authorize?&client_id=APPLICATION_ID&scope=bot&permissions=8

-For more help read [RitaBot Docs](https://docs.ritabot.gg/ritabot-docs/).
+For Usage just check [RitaBot Docs](https://docs.ritabot.gg/ritabot-docs/).

 you are all set :)
+make sure to send an issue if you have any problems.
+I will try my best to solve your issues.